 The difference between All Saints Day and All Souls Day is; All saints day is for those who have attained heaven and All Souls Day is for those who have died but have not reached heaven yet.

-Day by day, the Church pays a special veneration to the Holy men and women who have helped to establish, develop and maintain it by their blood, labors, prayers and their virtues.
+Day by day, the Church pays a special veneration to the Holy men and women who have helped to establish, develop and maintain it through their blood, labors, prayers, and their virtues.

 On top of those saints that the Church has honoured publicly by special designation and has included them in the General Roman Calendar, there are many more martyrs and pious faithful whose names are not recorded!

 There are many people who have died having reconciled with God through penance and also many young innocent children who died as infants.
 Their holiness is only known by God and recognized only in heaven.

 Now, we should not forget them because they still remember us in their intercessions.
 These people are still our ancestors, brothers, sisters, friends loved ones, and fellow Christians.
 We have lived together in daily companionship and are now one family united with an eternal love in Christ.